s-n-alexeyev/torctl-gui/README.md

 - The script serves as a graphical interface for torctl/tor.
 - It has translations available in many languages.
-- Dependencies: torctl, tor, yad, macchanger, faillock, notify-send, systemctl.
+- Dependencies: torctl, tor, yad, macchanger, ip, faillock, notify-send, systemctl.

 ![screenshot](/img/example.png)